deleidos/de-schema-wizard/docs/readme-ext/contribute.md

 * Pip 8 for Python 3 (pip3)
 * Docker (docker)

-## One-time setup

-On each platform, you must install third party dependencies before you can compile.
-These dependencies are packaged in the "third-party-repo" project.
-All of these dependencies are open source, but they are packaged for convenience.
-In the "third-party-repo" project, run:

-	mvn clean install

-This is a one time install as long as you do not delete your local Maven repository.
-Now that that's over, let's get to the fun part.

 ## Project Structure
 Schema Wizard is composed of eight projects: three Java, one Java/JavaScript, and four Python projects.